Overall Equipment Effectiveness (OEE)

 • Proposal Writing and Bid writing

 Proposal writing and Bid writing is a very important and a very critical skill that encompasses business, government, and different sectors including the IT and also the non-IT sectors.
 It involves writing well-structured documents that provide solutions to the requirements and also address all the problems that the client requires.
 In this article we will mention proposal writing, since both are almost similar.
 Alternatively we can call ‘Business writing’ collectively for both.
 A well-crafted proposal is more than just a response to a need; it can secure contracts, gain approvals, and establish a foundation for successful project implementation.
-Proposal Writing… Read more: Proposal Writing and Bid writing
+Factovare One… Read more: Proposal Writing and Bid writing

 • How to prioritize machines and activities for implementing SMED